Restricted Party Screening Guide

 If you choose to notify someone else of your actions on an RPS alert, you can choose “Save and Notify” option.

-COUNTRY ALERT FOR BELARUS, CUBA, IRAN, NORTH KOREA, SYRIA, RUSSIA, OR UKRAINE
+COUNTRY ALERT FOR BELARUS, CUBA, IRAN, NORTH KOREA, RUSSIA, SYRIA, AND CERTAIN REGIONS OF UKRAINE (Crimea, Donetsk People’s Republic (DNR) and Luhansk Peoples Republic (LNR)).

-If your screening does not produce a match as shown below, but does produce a country alert for Belarus, Cuba, Iran, North Korea, Syria, Russia or Ukraine (comprehensively sanctioned or embargoed countries), you must escalate your screening to your ECL or the ECO for review.
+If your screening does not produce a match as shown below, but does produce a country alert for Belarus, Cuba, Iran, North Korea, Russia, Syria, or Crimea, DNR or LNR regions of Ukraine (comprehensively sanctioned or embargoed countries), you must escalate your screening to your ECL or the ECO for review.
 The ECL or the ECO will review and determine the appropriate next steps.
 Do not proceed with the transaction until the ECL or the ECO indicates that it is clear to proceed.

 COUNTRY ALERT FOR ANY OTHER COUNTRY